aidantwoods/SecureHeaders/docs/generated/Getting-Started.md

 The following details behaviour that is automatically applied to every instance of SecureHeaders (unless these settings are modified).

 ### Added Headers
-When `->done` was called, SecureHeaders analysed all the headers already loaded in PHPs internal list.
+When `->apply` was called, SecureHeaders analysed all the headers already loaded in PHPs internal list.

 As part of this process, the following headers will be sent.
 This provided they don't already have values (and are not explicitly removed using [`->removeHeader`](removeHeader)).